 Open surgical wounds heal by secondary intention and refer to the healing of an open wound by laying down new tissue from the base upward.

-Surgical wounds that are secondary to infected devices must be reported to the CDC and documented in agency records.
+Surgical wounds that are secondary to infected devices must be reported to the CDC and documented in your records.
 Complete an infection control report to fulfill this requirement.

 3. Select Wound Order